sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 ```

 Fine point: If you are familiar with JavaScript, the 'rest' and 'spread' functionality should look pretty familiar.
 It is good MOO programming style to use a scattering assignment at the top of nearly every verb (at least ones that are 'this none this'), since it shows so clearly just what kinds of arguments the verb expects.

+It is good MOO programming style to use a scattering assignment at the top of nearly every verb, since it shows so clearly just what kinds of arguments the verb expects.

 #### Getting and Setting the Values of Properties